• Skip to primary navigation

 This chocolate sables cookie recipe uses a 'slice and bake' method.
 Therefore, you do not need a rolling pin or cookie cutter.
 Allow yourself a little extra time when making these cookies as the dough needs to rest in the fridge for a few hours.

-Just a few ingredients are needed to make this delicious treat.
+Just a few ingredients are needed to make these chocolate sable cookies:

 • Unsalted butter: allow butter to come to room temperature.
 The butter is the only fat in the recipe and you need it soft to properly mixing the dough.